Cheap Flights, Hotels, Tours, Cruises and Holidays

 Share

-Take a trip to Italy, from the canals of Venice to the cobblestone streets of Rome.
-On this ten-day trip, you’ll explore historic sites and small villages and indulge in as much food and wine as you can handle.
-Start in the canal-laden Venice and you walk the streets on a cicchetti crawl, then visit the gorgeous Cinque Terre for hikes, photos and a pesto-making class.
-Soak in the coastal colours, then head to Pisa, home to that tilted tower.
-Explore Florence’s art, history and culture with loads of free time, then go on to discover the rolling hills of Umbria.
-Sample wine, local cuisine and great company, then move on to mighty Rome.
+Venture through Italy, from the canals of Venice to the cobblestone streets of Rome.
+On this 10-day trip, you’ll visit historic sites and small villages, indulging in as much food and wine as you can handle.
+Wander the streets on a cicchetti crawl through canal-laden Venice, hike along the Cinque Terre, filling up your camera roll with incredible scenery, and take a pesto-making class in Cinque Terre.
+Soak in the coastal colours, then head to Pisa – home to the iconic tilted tower – and explore the rolling hills of picturesque Umbria.
+Discover Florence’s art, history and culture with plenty of free time to explore at your own pace, and sample local wines, traditional dishes (another gelato anyone?) and as many glasses ofaperol spritz as your heart desires.

 Share